Consumer Credit Disputes

 Are you wondering why Advantage Credit is displaying on your report?

 Advantage Credit, Inc. is a Reseller of credit data and related services, primarily for the Mortgage Industry.
-Our clients, which include mortgage companies and other financial institutions, utilize our services for lending purposes to access credit files from the three national credit bureaus: TransUnion, Equifax, and Experian.
+Our clients, which include mortgage companies and other financial institutions, utilize our services for to access credit files on prospective borrowers from the three national credit bureaus: TransUnion, Equifax, and Experian.
+If you recently applied for a mortgage, a loan or a line of credit, or consented to exploring your loan options, your prospective lender may have ordered your report through Advantage Credit, Inc. If so, this is how Advantage Credit, Inc. would display as an inquiry.

 If you do not recognize an inquiry from Advantage Credit, Inc. on your credit report and would like to submit a dispute.
 Click Here